gitkraken/gk-dev-docs/gk-dev/gk-dev-organization.md

 constance.baker@gitkiraken.com,constancebaker,User,Pro,Design Team
 ```

 > **Note:** When you include teams in the CSV, these must already exist.
 Otherwise, gitkraken.dev will ignore the teams column.
+A single semicolon is used to separate multiple teams.

 <figure>
   <img src="/wp-content/uploads/gk-dev-import-users.png" class="img-bordered center help-center-img" alt="CSV import modal in GitKraken">